-Table 3-1 Deinstallation Flow
+Table 4-1 Deinstallation Flow

-No. Screen Description and Action Required 1 Welcome Screen Click Next to continue.
+No. Screen Description Action Required 1 Welcome Each time the deinstaller starts, the Welcome screen displays.
+Click Next to continue.

-Table 3-1 (Cont.)
+Table 4-1 (Cont.)
 Deinstallation Flow

-No. Screen Description and Action Required 2 Deinstall Oracle Home Screen Verify the Oracle home you are about to deinstall.
+No. Screen Description Action Required 2 Deinstall Oracle Home e shows the Oracle home you are Verify the Oracle home you are about to deinstall. about to deinstall.
 Click Deinstall to continue.
 On the Warning screen, select whether or not you want the deinstaller to remove the Oracle home directory in addition to removing the software.
 Click Yes to have the deinstaller remove the software and Oracle home, No to remove only the software, or Cancel to return to the previous screen.
-If you select No , go to Section 3.1.4, "Manually Removing the Oracle Home Directory" for instructions on how to manually remove your Oracle home directory.
-3 Deinstallation Progress Screen This screen shows the progress and status of the deinstallation.
-4 Deinstallation Complete Screen Click Finish to dismiss the screen.
+If you select No , go to Section 4.1.4, "Manually Removing the Oracle Home Directory" for instructions on how to manually remove your Oracle home directory.
+3 Deinstallation Progress The Deinstallation Progress screen shows the progress and status of the deinstallation.
+Wait until the Deinstallation Complete screen appears.
+4 Deinstallation Complete The Deinstallation Complete screen appears when the deinstallation is complete.
+Click Finish to dismiss the screen.

-3.1.4 Manually Removing the Oracle Home Directory
+4.1.4 Manually Removing the Oracle Home Directory

-If you selected No on the warning screen during deinstallation, you must manually remove your oracle_common directory and any sub-directories.
-For example, if your Oracle Common home directory was /home/Oracle/Middleware/oracle common on a UNIX operating system:
+If you have selected No on the warning screen during deinstallation, you must manually remove your oracle_common directory and any sub-directories.
+For example, if your Oracle Common home directory was

-'''

-cd /home/Oracle/Middleware
+/home/Oracle/Middleware/oracle_common on a UNIX operating system:

-rm -rf oracle_common
+- > cd /home/Oracle/Middleware - > rm -rf oracle_common

-'''